-As we start a new year, I want to share an essential guide to ethical kosher today and five simple ethical kosher actions each of us might implement these into our eating and food purchasing patterns this year.
+As we start a new year, I want to share an essential guide to ethical kosher today.
+This post includes five simple ethical kosher actions each of us might implement these into our eating and food purchasing patterns this year.

 In everyday life, it is hard to realize the power of our daily food choices and purchases.
 What we buy, eat, and throw away has a powerful impact on our environment and our health, for better or for worse.
 On top of that, we are more distant than ever from the processes of food production.